jinit.Rd.jinit initializes the Java Virtual Machine (JVM). This

 automatically track classes and native libraries that are provided in

 R packages.
-Therefore R packages should NOT use .jinit
+Therefore R packages should NOT use .jinit, but

 Important note: if a class is found on the system class path (i.e. on